#001 – Orchestra

 Giant Slide

-A 14.5-meter structure comprising 120 tubes of varying lengths and 80 spaces.
-As a ball slides down, it strikes the tubes, producing Mozart’s Turkish March.
+A 14.5-meter structure with 120 tubes and 80 spaces.
+A ball slides down, striking the tubes to play Mozart’s Turkish March.

 Percussion Wheel

-Featuring various instruments attached to the twelve sides of this polygonal structure.
-When the wheel turns, the devices engage in an enjoyable musical ensemble.
+Various instruments attached to the twelve sides of a polygonal structure.
+Turning the wheel engages them in a musical ensemble.

 error: